Mr. Osomatsu: Other media

 A manga adaptation of Mr. Osomatsu, illustrated by Masako Shitara, began serialization in Shueisha's You magazine on January 15, 2016.
 It transferred to Shueisha's Cookie magazine in November 2018 after You ended its publication in October of the same year.
 The manga ended in Cookie on November 26, 2020.
 A novelization of the anime, written by Yū Mitsuru and illustrated by Naoyuki Asano, was published on July 29, 2016.
 A serialization focusing on the series' collaboration with the Ultraman franchise, Ultramatsu, is an ongoing manga published on LINE that takes place after the Season 1 finale.

 Bandai Namco Entertainment released a party game based on the series for the Nintendo 3DS on December 22, 2016.
 An otome game developed by Idea Factory was released for the PlayStation Vita in 2017.

-A live action adaptation movie, titled Osomatsu San Movie, was announced in August 2021.
-The film was the first official live-action iteration of the franchise.
-It is directed by Tsutomu Hanabusa and stars the nine member boy band Snow Man as the Matsuno sextuplets with members Ryōta Miyadate, Shōta Watanabe, and Ryōhei Abe as original characters Period, End, and Close respectively.
+A live action adaptation movie, titled The Osomatsu-san Movie (えいがおそ松さん, Eiga Osomatsu-san), was announced in August 2021.
+The film was the first official live-action iteration of the franchise, directed by Tsutomu Hanabusa and starring the nine member boy band Snow Man as the Matsuno sextuplets with members Ryōta Miyadate, Shōta Watanabe, and Ryōhei Abe as original characters Period, End, and Close respectively.
 The group also provided the film's theme song "Brother Beat."
 The film premiered on March 25, 2022.

+A second live-action film titled The Osomatsu-san Movie: The Plan to Turn Humanity Into Scum!!!!!? (えいがおそ松さん 人類クズ化計画！！！！！？, Eiga Osomatsu-san: Jinrui Kuzu-ka Keikaku!!!!!?) was announced in June 2025.
+Unlike the first live-action film, the cast now features the members of boy band Ae!
+Group, and Takuya Nishimura of junior group Howzit.
+Former Ae!
+Group member Keita Richard Kusama, who portrays Jyushimatsu in the film, was arrested in October 2025 on suspicion of indecent exposure, leading to both his departure from the group in November and the film's subsequent indefinite hold, later a delay from the initially-announced January 9, 2026 to summer.
+The film released on June 12, 2026.